linnnus/blog/posts/minecraft-microphone-permissions.md

 that was using the [Simple Voice Chat plugin][svc].
 However, when I joined the server,
 I got a warning message about
-the Minecraft not having microphone permissions.
+the Minecraft launcher not having microphone permissions.
 This makes sense:
-MacOS applications have to explicitly request permissionto do stuff like listening to the microphone and the Minecraft launcher doesn't have any reason to request that permission so it doesn't have it!
+MacOS applications have to explicitly request permissionto do stuff like listening to the microphone and the Minecraft launcher doesn't have any reason to request that permission so it doesn't get it!

 The recommended solution on [Simple Voice Chat's wiki][svc-wiki] is to use a [Prism], a custom launcher.
 I didn't quite feel like installing and learning some random launcher just to fix this one issue